Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 460 should in theory be a lot better than the Radeon HD 6750 1GB overall. (explain)
+Memory BandwidthThe Radeon RX 460 should in theory perform a lot faster than the Radeon HD 6750 1GB overall. (explain)

-Texel RateThe Radeon RX 460 is a lot (about 134%) faster with regards to anisotropic filtering than the Radeon HD 6750 1GB. (explain)
+Texel RateThe Radeon RX 460 should be quite a bit (more or less 134%) better at AF than the Radeon HD 6750 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison